DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Picking list registration.md

 > Note: % contains staging data for the record

-### Staging line validation - Purchase order acknowledgement
+### Staging line validation - Picking list registration

 **Rule Id**                 | **Details**                                               | Error
 :---                        |:---                                                       |:---
-**Line number/Lot Id**      | Find the EDI picking list line number/ Lot Id to which the staging line belongs    | Error at Staging table. <br> D365 stock not picked
+**Line number/ Lot Id/ Item number**   | Find the EDI picking list line number/ Lot Id to which the staging line belongs    | Error at Staging table. <br> D365 stock not picked
-**No Valid Item**           | No valid item found in D365    | Error at Staging table. <br> D365 stock not picked

 #### Possible issues and fixes
 **Staging to target** errors for Picking list registration can be viewed in: